northstowekarate/northstowekarate.github.io/posts/2025/02/12/index.md

 * The snap (hiki ashi) - as you kick, the leg must come back immediately
 * Foot position - the ankle must be tight, with the ball of the foot (koshi) pushed forward and toes back.
 The foot should remain parallel to the floor

-Additionally the support leg should be stable and bent the the supporting foot completely flat on the floor.
+Additionally, the support leg should be stable and bent with the supporting foot completely flat on the floor.

 ## Yoko Geri Keage - Side snap kick
 Similar to mae geri, keage is a snap kick - the foot returns quickly.
-This kick is to the side and you kick with the outer edge of the foot.
+This kick is to the side, and you kick with the outer edge of the foot.
 Key points of keage are:
 * Raise the knee first, with the sole of the foot almost touching your supporting leg and the toes pointing towards the front
 * The foot position - you must kick with the outer edge of the foot.
-To do this you must rotated your hips, otherwise your foot will be angled and you will kick with the toes, which will break
+To do this you must rotate your hips, otherwise your foot will be angled, and you will kick with the toes, which will break
 * The snap back (hiki ashi), the foot returns in the same direction immediately after executing the kick.
 Place your foot down - do not fall.

 ## Yoko Geri Kekomi